dd010101/vyos-jenkins/readme.md

 You will need host that supports virtualization and thus can run KVM.
 Main test (`make test`) takes around two hours to complete, additional tests are significantly faster.

-I like to run smoketest individually, there is way to run automated smoketest via `vyos-build/Jenkinsfile` but that requires Jenkins, and also it starts all tests in parallel thus requiring more RAM since multiple virtual machines run in parallel.
+There is way to run automated smoketest via `vyos-build/Jenkinsfile` but that requires Jenkins, and also it starts all tests in parallel thus requiring more RAM since multiple virtual machines run in parallel.
+This method doesn't allow selecting the test either.

 There is requirement to include `vyos-1x-smoketest` package in your ISO image build.
 By default, ISO build doesn't include smoketest thus you need to include it via the usual parameter for custom packages.